 Personal loans are installment loans that are not secured with any time of collateral.
-Other types of loans, such as mortgages and auto loans, allow lenders to seize your house or car if you don’t make your payments.

 You can use personal loans for nearly any purpose.
 However, be prepared to tell the lender why you need the loan.